Kinematic budget of quantum correlations: Introduction

-When quantum states are represented in the $(X,Y)$ coordinates, they populate a compact, hole-free region in the LU-invariant plane.
+The representation is entirely macroscopic; for any physical system, its components are determined from the global and marginal purities alone.
 The coarse-graining exposes the kinematic constraints governing how noise and physical processes redistribute second moments.
-The representation is entirely macroscopic; for any physical system, its components are determined from the global and marginal purities alone.
 Open-system dynamics are trajectories traced on this plane.
-Decoherence typically destroys correlations ($B_{\rm NL}$), driving states along downward trajectories.
+Decoherence typically destroys correlations, driving states along downward trajectories.
 Because pure states lie on the upper boundary, noise can probe the interior of the feasible region and validate the analytic limits of the budget.
 Furthermore, a state's position in this plane places strict bounds on quantum resources like discord and negativity, and constrains non-Clifford computational resources such as stabiliser R\'enyi-$2$ magic~\cite{Leone:2021rzd}.

-In this geometry, states admitting a fully classical description remain bound by the classical (C) envelope.
-Systematically increasing the number of quantum subsystems generates a nested hierarchy of quantum-classical (QC) envelopes that define the capacity of time-symmetric generators at each tier.
-Crossing these limits necessitates the activation of time-asymmetric generators.
-Because local time reversal equates to partial transposition (PT) in an LU-invariant framework, these generators inherently produce negative PT eigenvalues.
-Traversing these boundaries thus yields a dimension-independent prescription to identify biseparable and genuinely multipartite entanglement (GME).
-While the invariants $P$ and $Q$ govern these limits universally, the geometry closes analytically for two qubits.
-Here, dimensional symmetry merges the classical and entanglement envelopes; crossing this single boundary guarantees both entanglement and steering.
-Consequently, this geometry maps the distinct regimes where Bell nonlocality is forbidden, permitted, or structurally guaranteed.
+The paper is structured as follows.
+Section~\ref{sec:II} introduces the budget geometry, mapping quantum systems onto the 2D budget plane.
+Section~\ref{sec:III} illustrates the geometric boundaries for quantum correlations and discord/entanglement enforcement; Section~\ref{sec:IV} shows the bounds on computational magic.
+Section~\ref{sec:V} explores how noise and system changes appear as geometric paths and outlines its use as a practical diagnostic tool, followed by a discussion in Sec.~\ref{sec:VI}.